Celebrate Book Lovers’ Day with these Books That Inspire You to Travel

 Have you ever read a book and gotten so involved in the story that you knew you needed to visit the place where it was set?
 I have.
 Multiple times!
 Books have the magical power of taking us to places we’ve never been before.
 But, if we’re lucky, we can make those places a reality by visiting the locations from the books we read.
 I partnered up with some fellow bloggers (thanks, Perlu!) to bring you a list of books that inspire you to travel.
-For the record, I would absolutely love to visit the fictional land from the Graceling Realm by Kristin Cashore.
-Sigh.
-If only…
+And while travel is on hold for most people for the forseeable future, now is the perfect time to get lost in books!

 New Bern is the type of town where shops close early in the evening, or for a life event of a town member.
 It’s idyllic along the oceanside, and the perfect spot for a quiet escape on any given weekend.
 One of the highlights?
 New Bern is also home to Tryon Palace, the site of North Carolina’s first capitol.
 These days you can tour the palace and the gardens surrounding it and experience the stories of yesteryear through living history exhibits.

 Midnight in the Garden of Good and Evil — John Berendt

 Midnight in the Garden of Good and Evil by John Berendt is the quintessential Savannah, Georgia book.
 This nonfiction book follows the events of a 1980’s murder of a local male prostitute by a respected antiques dealer and the resulting four murder trials.
 The eccentric characters and the Southern Gothic tone capture the distinctly ‘Old South’ charm of Savannah.

 When I visited Savannah, this book was all anyone could talk about, from the tour guides to the tourists.
 I had yet to read the book then, and when I came home I immediately picked up a copy.
 Ever since, I’ve been dying to get back to Savannah and be surrounded by its Spanish moss and relive the suspense created by Midnight in the Garden of Good and Evil.